7 Steps to Covering Your College Financing Gap

 Many—but not all—states administer loan programs, but mainly as a lender of last resort.
 “But even if they don’t, each state has a department or commission that can be quite helpful in assisting students,” Moore says.
 You can find each state’s department here.

 A school website may list lenders which it suggests or recommends.
-“But don’t limit yourself to those,” says Mary Johnson, financial literacy expert at Higher One, which helps students/families effectively manage their college investment.
+“But don’t limit yourself to those,” says Mary Johnson, financial literacy expert.
 “Look at the big players in the field—like Sallie Mae or Wells Fargo—as well as smaller banks and credit unions offering a better rate.”

 NEA Member Benefits offers the NEA® Smart Option Student Loan® by Sallie Mae®, which helps students and their families pay for undergraduate or graduate college expenses that aren’t covered by scholarships, grants or federal loans.